JeremyJamesL/notes/React/04 - React-states-and-events/05-useState-deep-look.md

 The change will only occur on the instance of the Card where the button click occurs.

-> State is separate on a per-component instance basis.
+> State is separated on a per-component instance basis.

 3. Note that when we use `const` for `useState`, we aren't using it for the variable `props.title`, but instead to register the state.
 The actual variable `props.title` change is handled elsewhere by React.
 So we aren't changing a constant here, which is not possible in JS.